BrunoOtavio98/MPU_9250/README.md

-Driver of MPU9250 for STM32 boards using HAL library
+Driver of MPU9250 for STM32 boards using HAL library (Not finish)